The Activeness of a Doctoral Researcher and Passive Register Instructions for Postgraduate Students

 - The doctoral programme will make a decision according to the guidelines and the criteria of the Graduate School and will inform the Student Centre about study rights that are to be changed to passive by 15 May.

-- Informing the doctoral candidate about their study right being changed to passive in 31 July.
+- Informing the doctoral researcher about their study right being changed to passive in 31 July.

-For instance, changing a doctoral candidate's study right to passive is possible in the following cases:
+For instance, changing a doctoral researcher's study right to passive is possible in the following cases:

-- A doctoral candidate has enrolled as non-attending for three consecutive academic years.
+- A doctoral researcher has enrolled as non-attending for three (3) consecutive academic years.

-- A doctoral candidate does not hand in a progress report and the supervisor does not recommend maintaining an active study right.
+- A doctoral researcher does not hand in a progress report and the supervisor does not recommend maintaining an active study right.

 A plan can be considered viable if it contains at least: